Nvidia RTX Video Super Resolution

 Once enabled, power up the Chrome or Edge browser on your Windows PC.
 Open your favorite streaming platform and play any video at resolutions between 360p and 1440p (preferably full-screen).
 Nvidia Video Super Resolution will kick into action and upscale the content on your screen instantly.

-Note: If you have a laptop with an Nvidia RTX 30 or 40-series GPU, it’s a good idea to plug in the charger to ensure the discrete GPU is enabled.
-Nvidia Video Super resolution relies on the Tensor Cores built into RTX GPUs, so you will need the dGPU running the show.
+Note: If you have a laptop with an Nvidia RTX graphics card, it’s a good idea to plug in the charger to ensure the discrete GPU is enabled.
+Nvidia Video Super Resolution (VSR) relies on the Tensor Cores built into RTX GPUs, so you will need the dGPU running the show.

 Leave a Reply